mahmud1448/hotspot_billing/README.md

 # freeradius-config
-PHPNuxBill Installation Shell Script, this script will guide you through the installation and configuration of the following components:
+This script will guide you through the installation and configuration of the following components:
 - LAMP stack (Linux, Apache, MySQL/MariaDB, PHP)
 * FreeRADIUS for authentication and authorization
-+ PHPNuxBill for billing and network management
+* Hotspot Billing software for accounting and authorization.

 ## Install using GIT
 ```